 Total War's second trip to Japan, the sequel to the very first Total War, is the greatest game in the series.
 Yes, better than the beloved original Rome or the ambitious and very pretty Attila.
-It’s a more thoughtful, scaled back Total War, in contrast to its massive, very flawed predecessor, Empire.
+It’s a more thoughtful and scaled back Total War, in contrast to its massive, very flawed predecessor, Empire.

 Total War: Shogun II is undoubtedly the prettiest game in the series to boot.
-Its newer siblings might be younger and firmer, but Shogun’s got a style they could only dream of, where battles are peppered with floating cherry blossoms and individual warriors duke it out in tense duels.
+Its newer siblings might be younger and firmer, but Shogun’s got a style they could only dream about, where battles are peppered with floating cherry blossoms and individual warriors duke it out in tense duels.

 There's a lot to recommend beyond the base game, too.
-Check our guides to the best Shogun II mods, Shogun II DLC and Shogun II user-created maps.
+Check our guides to the best Shogun II mods, Shogun II DLC, and Shogun II user-created maps.
 The excellent Fall of the Samurai expansion is also a must, particularly if you want to see gunpowder warfare done right, or at least better than in Empire.

 Want more?
 Here's our Total War: Shogun II review.

 Homeworld: Deserts of Kharak

 With Homeworld: Deserts of Kharak, Blackbird Interactive have done the seemingly impossible: transpose the elegant, minimalist space wars of the original Homeworld games to a single planet.
 Somehow it works.
 Really well.